uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **How is the workshop de-briefing done?**
 - [ ] Collect the sticky-note feedback after the workshop
-- [ ] Right after the workshop, do a brief feedback round with your co-instructors and helpers
+- [ ] Right after the workshop, do brief feedback round with your co-instructors and helpers
 - [ ] A few days after the workshop, one of the co-instructors writes up a summary of the feedback and general impressions from the workshop and sends these to the co-instructors and helpers
-- [ ] One week after the workshop, the local coordinator will send out a workshop evaluation form to all participants.
-The coordinator provides a summary of all feedback after each term in a presentation or a written report.
-Ask the local coordinator for feedback for your workshop at any time.
+- [ ] The local coordinator will send out a workshop evaluation form to all participants one week after the workshop.
+The coordinator summarises all feedback after each term in a presentation or a written report.
+Ask the local coordinator for feedback on your workshop at any time.
 ---
 ### **How do I get in contact with workshop participants?**
 - [ ] If you want to get in contact with participants, please send an email to carpadmin @ carpentry dot uio dot no so that the local coordinator will send the email on behalf of you from the registration system
 - *The local coordinator handles registration for workshops.
 By default, we close registration two weeks before the workshop date.
 Automatic reminders for workshop participants are sent out via the registration system one week and again three days before the workshop.
-The registration system can handle any additional information that instructors want to send to participants, i.e. notifications of free spots for the waiting list.*
+The registration system can handle any additional information that instructors want to send participants, i.e. notifications of free spots on the waiting list.*
 - Workshop participants can ask for a Certificate of Attendance after the workshop:
 - [ ] For non-standard workshops (e.g. when you only cover a part of the core lessons), we generate certificates automatically – ask your local coordinator about it
 - [ ] For standard workshops (i.e., a 2-day complete program covering all [core lessons](https://carpentries.org/workshops/#workshop-core)), learners can obtain a certificate by following the instructions in the [Carpentries Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/certificates.html)
 ---

-### **Where do I get help with developing my instructing and discuss my teaching with others?**
+### **Where do I get help with developing and discussing my teaching with others?**
 - [ ] The Carpentries Handbook https://docs.carpentries.org/index.html
 - [ ] Carpentry@UiO StudyGroup
 ---